MarianoMartin2022/bot-wordlist/README.md

 # bot-wordlist
 Too many bots are searching for resources on my server, so i put them on a .txt file

-Yo can use this as wordlists for pentesting
+You can use this as wordlists for pentesting

+Sorry for my bad english